pirocorp/Object-Oriented-Design/13. DDD/Elements of a Domain Model.md

 ## Responsibility of Entities

 > Single Responsibility is a good principle to apply to entities.
 It points you toward the sort of responsibility that an entity should retain.
 Anything that doesn't fall in that category we ought to put somewhere else.
+>
+> Their core responsibility is identity and life-cycle

 Eric Evans